AusDTO/gov-au-alpha/_includes/content/starting-a-business/questionnaire/summary/licenses/2015-01-01-questionnaire-summary-licenses-text.md

-Check to see if you need industry licences, product permits and/or local approvals to start your business.
+Check to see if you need licences, permits and/or approvals to start your business.